missis-sippi/cephei/README.md

 `http://localhost:3000`

 ## Contributing
 Contributions, questions and comments are all welcome and encouraged.
-As well as you can fork it and tune for yourself!
+As well as you can fork it and tune up for yourself!

 ## License
-The MIT License, see the included LICENSE.md file.
+The MIT License, see the included `LICENSE.md` file.